Skip to main content

 • “It's a really good dungeon crawler with visual novel elements and a pretty amazing story.”

-• “Although the general idea is not bad, the game itself is extremely boring; story advancement is no less boring, and events feel like they just try to increase gameplay time (and make no sense).”
+• “Although the general idea is not bad, the game itself is extremely boring; the story advancement is no less boring, and events feel like they just try to increase gameplay time without making sense.”

 • “Each character is hastily developed, and the story jumps around a lot.”